A person commits Intoxication Manslaughter when he or she accidentally kills someone as a result of operating a vehicle while intoxicated.

 Drunk driving (technically, “Driving While Intoxicated” or DWI for short) is an entirely separate crime, but the elements of DWI are also found within the Intoxication Manslaughter offense.
 Intoxication Assault is also very similar to Intoxication Manslaughter, but Intoxication Assault requires only serious bodily injury while Intoxication Manslaughter requires the death of an injured person.

 In our experience representing clients accused of Intoxication Manslaughter, we have conducted investigations that have uncovered evidence disproving the state attorneys’ case.
 While the facts are different in every case, we always conduct thorough investigations and do not rely on the police investigations alone.
 We regularly encounter extremely poor investigations by the police, and we do not recommend that you let your freedom depend on these substandard government investigations.
-If you have been arrested for Intoxication Manslaughter, please contact us to schedule a consultation at (888) 239-9305 or schedule an in-person meeting in our Dallas office by filling out our form online.

 - (1) $3,000 for the first conviction within a 36-month period;